...

 The team then assesses the likelihood of each failure occurring and the controls in place to detect it, assigning an occurrence ranking and detection ranking accordingly.
 This systematic approach not only highlights critical areas prone to failure but also enables organizations to create corrective actions and process safeguards as early as possible in the design or implementation phase.

-PFMEA, or Process FMEA, is a systematic approach used to identify and analyze potential failure modes in a production process.
+PFMEA (Process Failure Mode and Effects Analysis) is a structured method used to identify and analyze potential failure modes in a production process.
 It evaluates the potential effects of those failures and determines the severity, occurrence, and detection rankings for each failure mode.

 The primary purpose of PFMEA is to proactively assess the risks associated with process failures and develop preventive measures to minimize or eliminate those risks.
 Organizations can make informed decisions to improve process control and reliability by identifying potential failures and their effects.